neondatabase/website/content/docs/tutorial/data-recovery-with-branching.md

 enableTableOfContents: true
 ---

-This part of the tutorial demonstrates how you can use Neon's branching feature to recover lost data.
+The instructions that follow demonstrate how you can use Neon's branching feature to recover lost data.

-Suppose that you tried to populate the `elements` table with more data but you accidentally inserted several duplicate rows, which you discover when you run the following query to perform a quick check:
+Suppose that you tried to populate the `elements` table with more data but you accidentally inserted several duplicate rows, which you discover when you run the following query:

 ```sql
 SELECT id, elementName, atomicNumber, symbol, COUNT(*) as count